Orpius/SDK/docs/UserGuide/index.md

 Tools can be either built-in or custom.

 The diagram below illustrates how Agent Tools operate within Orpius.
-All built-in tools—such as the Scheduler, Notifier, WebPageRetriever, and CodeExecution—are system-wide features that are configured at the organisation level.
+All built-in tools such as the Scheduler, Notifier, WebPageRetriever, and CodeExecution, are system-wide features that are configured at the organisation level.
 *Organization Administrators* can enable or disable specific built-in tools.
 When you create a **Operation**, you can selectively grant access to any of these built-in tools for that **Operation**.
 Your custom agent will then be given access to the built-in tool during the *Operation*.